komar41/vigma/README.md

 - Follow this [guide](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.
 - Follow this [link](https://nodejs.org/en/download/) to install Node.
 Prebuilt binaries/installer is the easiest way to perform installation.
 - Follow this [link](https://code.visualstudio.com/download) to download and install Visual Studio Code (vscode).
-You may use other code editors other than vscode as well.
+You may use code editors other than vscode as well.

 This short [video]() illustrates how to perform these software installations.